https://www.farawaykitchen.com

 Cook time: 25 minutes

-Serves: 2 People
+Serves: 2 bowls

-How to Create Poke without raw fish?
+How to Create Poke Without Raw Fish?

 “May there always be warmth in your Hale, fish (or watermelon!) in your net, and Aloha in your heart.”
 Mahalo!